molily/molily.de/_posts/2017-11-25-robust-javascript.md

   </tbody>
 </table>

 The first oddity is that `typeof null` returns `object`, which does not make any sense.
-It’s a dangerous pitfall.
+It is a dangerous pitfall.

 The second oddity is the special detection of functions.
 A function typically has the type Object, but `typeof` returns `'function'` instead of `'object'`.
 This exception turns out to be highly useful: `typeof` is the easiest way to detect a function.
 Unfortunately, there are no other exceptions for common object types.
 For arrays, dates and regular expressions, `typeof` still returns `'object'`.